cristibaluta/invoice-cmd/README.md

 	sudo ./invoice install

 Option 2: Download the sources and compile yourself.
-To compile you need the Ocaml compiler, opam libs manager, and yojson lib with it's dependencies (but opam will take care of this)
+To compile you need the Ocaml compiler, Opam libs manager, and Yojson lib with it's dependencies (but opam will take care of this)

  To install ocaml get it from https://github.com/ocaml/ocaml and follow their instructions.
  To install opam get it from git at https://github.com/ocaml/opam Then run this commands